SuvamHere/MArc/README.md

 [Click Here](https://suvamhere.github.io/MArc/)

 ### Here's the image of the main page
+(I just noticed a peek of the my IDE is opened plz ignore that part and see the image)
 <img width="1365" height="616" alt="Suvam's Arcade main page" src="main.png" />

 ## The currently available games are: